VanAurum/ML-automator/README.md

 ## Usage

 __MLAutomator__ accepts a training dataset X, and a target Y.  The user can define their own functions for how these datasets are produced.
-Note that MLAutomator is designed to be a highly optimized spot-checking algorithm - you should take care to make sure you data is free from errors, and any missing values have been dealt with.
+Note that MLAutomator is designed to be a highly optimized spot-checking algorithm - you should take care to make sure your data is free from errors and any missing values have been dealt with.

-MLAutomator will find ways of transforming and pre-processing your data to produce a superior model.
-Feel free to make your own transformations before passing the data to MLAutomator.
+__MLAutomator__ will find ways of transforming and pre-processing your data to produce a superior model.
+Feel free to make your own transformations before passing the data to __MLAutomator__.

 ### Optional data utilities